§ 1701 Qualifications for registration as qualified voter.

 § 1704 Identification of persons who are no longer eligible to vote, establishment of an “inactive state,” cancellation of registration and provision for reregistration.

-(c) The State Election Commissioner or the Commissioner's designated agent shall then send an address verification request via forwardable first class mail to each person on the list.
-The State Election Commissioner shall mail the request to the address at which the person is registered to vote unless the U.S. Postal Service vendor provides an updated address.
+(b) The Department shall then send an address verification request via forwardable first class mail to each person on the list.
+The Department shall mail the request to the address at which the person is registered to vote unless the U.S. Postal Service vendor provides an updated address.
 The request shall ask the person to sign the return card and:

-(2) Provide the address of their permanent place of residence if they still reside within Delaware; or
+(2) Provide the address of their permanent place of residence if they still reside within Delaware.

-(e) The Department, upon receipt of the return card in accordance with the response, shall:
+(d) The Department, upon receipt of the returned notice and in accordance with the response, shall:

-(g) A person shall be returned to active status if the person subsequently returns the return card with a new Delaware address or certification that the person has not changed their address, by completing any other voter registration transaction permitted by this title or by voting in any election conducted in accordance with this title.
+(f) A person shall be returned to active status if the person subsequently returns the return card with a new Delaware address or certification that the person has not changed their address, by completing any other voter registration transaction permitted by this title or by voting in any election conducted in accordance with this title or Title 14.

 § 1705 Cancellation of registration of persons reported as deceased.